oeg-upm/declarative-functions/README.md

 The repository is opened for contributions.

-- SQL functions defined by Ontology Engineering Group (OEG)
+- SQL functions defined by OEG (UPM)
-- GREL functions defined by IDLabe (UGhent)
+- GREL functions defined by IDLab (UGhent)

 ## Contact